LBNL-UCB-STI/beam/docs/users.rst

 `Suggestion` is returned by SigOpt and the simulation is re-run with the new parameter values.
 This process continues for the number of iterations specified in a command-line argument.

- Note: that this is a different type of iteration from the number of iterations of a run of BEAM itself.
+ beam.sim.Note: that this is a different type of iteration from the number of iterations of a run of BEAM itself.
  Users may wish to run BEAM for several iterations of the co-evolutionary plan modification loop prior to evaluating the metric.